SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A block container must establish a block formatting context if its parent formatting context is not a block formatting context.
 For grid and flex, children of the grid/flex container are called grid/flex items.

-If only the <display-inside> value is set, the <display-outside> value will default to block.
+If only the ‹display-inside› value is set, the ‹display-outside› value will default to block.

-the value flow for <display-inside> makes the element participate in normal/flow layout as normal. if only <display-outside> is specified, <display-inside> will be set to flow for compatibility;
+the value flow for ‹display-inside› makes the element participate in normal/flow layout as normal. if only ‹display-outside› is specified, ‹display-inside› will be set to flow for compatibility;

-display: list-item may be either a <display-outside> or a <display-inside> value.
+display: list-item may be either a ‹display-outside› or a ‹display-inside› value.
-display: list-item may be combined with block/inline for <display-outside> and flow/flow-root for <display-inside>
+display: list-item may be combined with block/inline for ‹display-outside› and flow/flow-root for ‹display-inside›

 Elements within a block-formatting context are layed out according to normal flow.
 Normal flow may also be called flow layout. a block-formatting context, by establishing a new flow layout, has interesting effects.
 - they contain floats
-the <html> element establishes a new block-formatting context.
+the ‹html› element establishes a new block-formatting context.
-Block-formatting contexts are created explicitly with the <display-inside> value of flow-root.
+Block-formatting contexts are created explicitly with the ‹display-inside› value of flow-root.
 Block-formatting contexts are also created by a bunch of other properties, including but possibly not limited to: floating elements flex and grid items.